 One mother shared her feelings, “Words do not do justice to the depth of gratitude in my heart towards you.
 My daughter and I are living at a shelter.
 We left with the clothes on our backs.
 My daughter grew out of her shoes and I thought to myself, “God will provide.”
 He has and in a big way through you.
 Your generosity moves me to tears.
 When we get on our feet financially I will donate to your foundation.”
 Letters like this are sent to me frequently and motivate me to continue with my mission.

-I am proud to say that through Gotta Have Sole Foundation, I have helped thousands of homeless children in the US, and have worked hard to raise awareness about youth homelessness as well as the importance of volunteering.
-Over 1500 volunteers have held shoe drives, packaged footwear, and have helped make deliveries.
+I am proud to say that through Gotta Have Sole Foundation, I have helped over 23,000 homeless children in the US, and have worked hard to raise awareness about youth homelessness as well as the importance of volunteering.
+Over 2700 volunteers have held shoe drives, packaged footwear, and have helped make deliveries.
 My hope is that people will see the importance of giving back to their communities and that children will understand that they have the power to make a difference in the world.

-I am determined to help as many children living in homeless shelters in the US as I can and plan to donate new footwear to them throughout my lifetime.
-I am advocating for their equality and hoping to create a more peaceful life for them.
+I am determined to help as many children living in homeless shelters in every state by the time I graduate high school in 2016.
+I am advocating for their equality and hope to open up more opportunities for them.
 Saving “soles,” one step at a time is my mission.

 Join the Conversation

 Anyone can set up a fundraiser for this charity.
 It's quick.
 It's easy.